Diyshift/3D-Printer/GT2 Belt Tension Meter/Readme.md

  * Hobby knife (X-Acto)
  * Small flat needle file (optional)
  * Small triangular smooth cut file (optional for cleaning up gear teeth)
- * Cutter capable of cutting hardened music wire (don’t NOT use your nice flush cutters for this)
+ * Cutter capable of cutting hardened music wire (do NOT use your nice flush cutters for this)

 ### PRINT SETTINGS:
  * Print in ABS for best results